ChrisNolan/InspectorGadget/README.md

 ### Known Issues

 * no localization yet
-* colorization of shared new appearances not working fully.  i.e. line starts out green for guild but then resets after the link

 A gadget to improve access to information about players you encounter in World of Warcraft; such as what they are wearing, or which mount they are on written by Hiketeia of Emerald Dream-US.